codebytes/codebytes.github.io/_posts/2022-12-29-secure-terraform-part1-tfsec.md

 ![tfsec logo](/assets/images/tfsec-logo.png)

 Let's start with tfsec by aquasecurity.
 Aquasecurity supports multiple amazing tools like [trivy](https://trivy.dev/) and [tfsec](https://tfsec.dev).
 Tfsec is an open-source tool available on GitHub at [https://github.com/aquasecurity/tfsec](https://github.com/aquasecurity/tfsec).
 The docs are hosted at: [https://aquasecurity.github.io/tfsec/](https://aquasecurity.github.io/tfsec/).
 There are some great guides for installing it and configuring it for GitHub Actions.
-Tfsec even has an integration with GitHub Advanced security to show the results of the scan in the security tab of the repo.
+Tfsec even has an integration with GitHub Advanced security to show the results of the scan in the security tab of the repository.

 ### Installation

 We can run tfsec from a docker container or we can install it locally via homebrew, chocolatey, go, or the [releases page](https://github.com/aquasecurity/tfsec/releases).

 After tfsec is installed (or docker is setup), we can run it against our Terraform code.
 Running it with defaults is quite easy, just invoking the command `tfsec` will run it against the current directory.
 If it finds files it will scan them and output the results.
 By default it checks all rules and outputs all severities found.

 ### Running tfsec